Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Tasty Souvenirs From Croatia: Brist Olive Oil

 Olive oil is one of the essential ingredients of the Mediterranean diet.
-Historically, olive oil was used in people’s nutrition in the Mediterranean region for medicinal purposes, body care products, lighting, and many other uses.
+Historically, olive oil was used in the Mediterranean region for nutrition, medicinal purposes, body care products, lighting, and many other uses.
 The olive tree is a species of the Mediterranean climate.

-According to Roman writers Pliny and Cicero, Aristeo was the one who discovered olive trees and found ways of extracting oil from the fruit.
-Millennia of uses for olive oil, in a region where the climate, location, and type of land are ideal for the production of olive oil, they have resulted in the manufacture of high-quality varieties, like Istrian olive oils, which are among the best in the world, obtained from hand-picked olives
+Millennia of use of olive oil in a region where the climate, location, and type of land are ideal for its production have resulted in the production of high-quality varieties, like Istrian olive oils, which are widely regarded as award-winning and obtained from hand-picked olives

 6. Rab Cake

 If you find yourself on the Island of Rab, be sure to pick up the famous Rab Cake.
 This is a traditional cake made with almonds and Maraschino liqueur (made from maraschino cherries) and is quite delicious!
-You will most likely see it in a spiral shape, and the island is the only place you’ll find it in Croatia.
+You will most likely see it in a spiral shape, and the island is the traditional place of origin for authentic Rab Cake.

-Even better, book a tour to hunt for truffles yourself!
-You’ll be paired with experts and will be able to sample lots of delicious truffle dishes afterward, not to mention you can bring home the truffles you find.
+Even better, book a truffle-hunting tour yourself!
+You’ll be paired with experts and can sample lots of delicious truffle dishes afterward, and you can bring home the truffles you find.

 8. Croatian Wine